Social media use in politics: Attention economy

-Social media, especially news that is spread through social media sites, plays into the idea of the attention economy.
-In which content that attracts more attention will be seen, shared, and disseminated far more than news content that does not gather as much traction from the public.
+Social media, especially news spread through social media sites, plays into the idea of the attention economy.
+Content that attracts more attention will be seen, shared, and disseminated far more than news content that does not gather as much traction from the public.
 Tim Wu from Columbia Law School coins the attention economy as "the resale of human attention."

-A communication platform such as social media is persuasive, and often works to change or influence opinions when it comes to political views because of the abundance of ideas, thoughts, and opinions circulating through the social media platform.
+A communication platform such as social media is persuasive and often works to change or influence opinions regarding political views because of the abundance of ideas, thoughts, and opinions circulating through the social media platform.
 It is found that news use leads to political persuasion, therefore the more that people use social media platforms for news sources, the more their political opinions will be affected.
-Despite that, people are expressing less trust in their government and others due to media use- therefore social media directly affects trust in media use.
-It is proven that while reading newspapers there is an increase in social trust where on the contrary watching the news on television weakened trust in others and news sources.
-Social media, or more specifically news media- plays an important role in democratic societies because they allow for participation among citizens.Therefore, when it comes to healthy democratic networks, it is crucial that that news remains true so it doesn't affect citizens' levels of trust.
-A certain amount of trust is necessary for a healthy and well functioning democratic system.
+Despite that, people are expressing less trust in their government and others due to media use- therefore, social media directly affects trust in media use.
+It is proven that while reading newspapers, there is an increase in social trust, on the contrary, watching the news on television weakens trust in others and news sources.
+Social media, or more specifically news media- plays an important role in democratic societies because they allow for participation among citizens.
+Therefore, when it comes to healthy democratic networks, that news must remain true so it does not affect citizens' levels of trust.
+A certain amount of trust is necessary for a healthy functioning democratic system.

-Younger generations are becoming more involved in politics due to the increase of political news posted on various types of social media.
+Younger generations are becoming more involved in politics due to the increased political news posted on various types of social media.
 Due to the heavier use of social media among younger generations, they are exposed to politics more frequently, and in a way that is integrated into their online social lives.
 While informing younger generations of political news is important, there are many biases within the realms of social media.
 In May 2016, former Facebook Trending News curator Benjamin Fearnow revealed his job was to "massage the algorithm," but dismissed any "intentional, outright bias" by either human or automated efforts within the company.
 Fearnow was fired by Facebook after being caught leaking several internal company debates about Black Lives Matter and presidential candidate Donald Trump.

 As a public utility

+Social media platforms like X (formerly Twitter), Facebook, and Instagram enable candidates and influencers to reach millions of people instantaneously and rally support.
 A key debate centers on whether or not social media is a public good based on the premises of non-rival and non-excludable consumption.
-Social media can be considered an impure public good as it can be excludable given the rights of platforms such as Facebook and Twitter to remove content, disable accounts, and filter information based on algorithms and community standards.
+Social media can be considered an impure public good as it can be excludable given the rights of platforms such as Facebook and Twitter to remove content, deactivate accounts, and filter information based on algorithms and community standards.